NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 ```
     user "What is the capital of France?"
       ask general question
-    bot general response
+    bot response for general question
-      "The capital of France is Paris.
-It is located in the northern region of the country and is the most populous city in the country."
+      "The capital of France is Paris."
 ```

 And the LLM calls: